Appetizers & SnacksLunch & Dinner

 One of the most common issues is not pounding the chicken thin enough.
 Thick chicken is harder to roll and tends to cook unevenly, leaving you with dry edges and undercooked centers.
 Aim for an even thickness so everything cooks at the same rate.

 You can often find thin-sliced chicken breasts sold at the store, or buy regular chicken breasts and slice them at home.
-Slice each chicken breast in half horizontally, then place the chicken between two sheets of plastic wrap and use a meat mallet or rolling pin to gently pound the chicken into even, thin cutlets.
+Slice each chicken breast horizontally in half, then place the chicken between two sheets of plastic wrap and gently pound the chicken with a meat mallet or rolling pin into even, thin cutlets.

 For more tips on preparing your chicken breast, watch this quick video from Blue Apron: